Winter/Holiday Fire Safety Tips

 The winter holidays are a wonderful time for family get-togethers and celebrations.
 They are also a time when fire departments nationwide see a significant increase in preventable home fires.

-Hundreds of civilians die needlessly each winter season as a result of fires involving Christmas trees, candles and unattended cooking.
+Hundreds of people die needlessly each winter season as a result of fires involving Christmas trees, candles and unattended cooking.
 By taking some simple precautionary steps everyone can enjoy the lights and festivities and remain safe while doing so.

 Fire Safety for Holiday Decorating and Entertaining:

 - Choose decorations that are flame resistant or flame retardant.